-Responsible: Sonja Klingert (USTUTT)

-Document Reference: D7.3

-Dissemination Level: Public
+Responsible: Sonja Klingert (USTUTT) Document Reference: D7.3 Dissemination Level: Public Version: 1.1 Date: 07 March 2023

-Version: 1.1

-Date: 29 March 2023

-Important note: This deliverable has been submitted to the EC portal but has not yet received final approval.
-It may differ from the approved version.

 Executive Summary

 The goal of this deliverable is to give an overview on the baseline assessment of KPIs, the expected impact of RENergetic, and measurements of impact so far.
 The focus lies on presenting the relevant baseline assessments per pilot, which are the basis for depicting impact throughout the course of the project and some preliminary impact calculations of the activities within the Epics, together with descriptions of expected impact for each Epic.